sofyansitorus/Woongkir/README.txt

 * Set shipping couriers priority.
 * Set base weight for cart content.
 * Show or hide the estimated time of arrival.
-* Real-time currency conversion to IDR for international shipping cost courier that uses USD.
+* Real-time currency conversion to IDR for international shipping cost courier that using USD currency.
 * Real-time API Key validation on settings update.

 = Demo =